 • Consistency with Other Outbuildings On-Site: The proposed outbuilding would be contemporary and would not imitate or copy the character and scale of the nearby Church.
 This is consistent with established conservation practice and was supported by the DRP member.
 The subject site has corrugated iron sheds to the north of the formal garden, a tile and masonry greenhouse, a rendered masonry laundry and a Colorbond shed to the south of the Monastery.
 Except for the laundry, these outbuildings are utilitarian in design.
 Outbuildings are an established part of the built form of the heritage protected place, with the Conservation Plan recommending that the corrugated iron sheds to the north of the formal garden and the laundry be retained.
 The finish of the proposed outbuilding would be metal cladding and would be consistent with Council's previous approval for the existing outbuildings to be reclad.
-The proposed outbuildings within the heritage protected place.
+The proposed outbuildings would be subservient to the main Church and Monastery building, consistent with other outbuildings within the heritage protected place.